Abraham Quintanilla: Early years

 The band's next singles "Twistin' Irene", "Ride Your Pony", and "Lover's Holiday" sold poorly.
 In October 1961, Quintanilla joined the United States Air Force.
 After boot camp, he was stationed at McChord Air Force Base in Tacoma, Washington.
-While there, he met the half-Mexican American and half-Cherokee Indian Marcella Samora.
+While there, he met the half-Mexican American and half-Cherokee Native American Marcella Samora.
 Samora's father originated from Amarillo, while her mother was from Colorado.
 Quintanilla and Samora married on June 8, 1963.

 After Quintanilla's discharge from active duty in November 1963, his wife gave birth to their first child, Abraham "A.B."
 Quintanilla III on December 13 of the same year.
 Within a month after their son's birth, the family moved out of Washington to Corpus Christi, Texas.
-Following the return to his hometown, Quintanilla re-joined Los Dinos and began singing American pop and Rock and roll music.
+Following the return to his hometown, Quintanilla re-joined Los Dinos and began singing American pop and rock and roll music.
 While performing to a crowd of concertgoers of Mexican descent, Los Dinos were chided to play Spanish-language Mexican music.
 When they continued playing their planned pop and rock music lineup, they were heckled and called "queers" by their fellow Mexican-Americans.
 The people at the club were refunded their money after the band confessed to not knowing any Mexican music.
 This angered people who wanted to dance and they chased the band out of the building.
 Local Corpus Christi police had to be called in to escort the band out.
 The band changed their musical genre to Chicano rock due to costs in creating English-language popular music and the popularity of the band.
 Los Dinos recorded their first record Con Esta Copa (With This Cup) in 1964 on Arnoldo Ramirez label Falcon Records.
 The single "Con esta copa" became an instant hit in Texas and had heavy airplay at the time of its release on Epitome.
 The single was also played in neighboring states.

-The band released three more records with Falcon until they moved on to Bernal records.
+The band released three more records with Falcon until they moved on to Bernal Records.
 On June 29, 1967, Marcella gave birth to their second child and first daughter, Suzette Michelle Quintanilla.
 By 1969, Los Dinos' popularity had faded and their record sales began to decline.
 Quintanilla later quit the band while the rest of the group went on without him.

 Los Dinos continued to record music and by 1974, the band had recorded twenty 45s and six LP records.
 The band members then officially ended their careers.